DaveEveritt/input-date-color-range/readme.md

 # HTML5 input date, color and range types

-A demo for HTML5 form fields.
+A demo for the above HTML5 form fields.

 - takes user input for date
 - combines colour input with range